Transgender youth targeted by two proposed Montana bills

 HELENA, Mont.
-(AP) — The Montana House on Monday held a committee hearing on two bills that focus on transgender young people, echoing similar efforts under consideration in other states.
+(AP) — The Montana House on Monday held a committee hearing on two bills that focus on transgender young people, echoing similar efforts underway in other states.

 One of the bills would prohibit doctors from providing transgender youth certain gender-related medical treatment.
 Another would bar trans students from participating on school sports teams of the gender with which they identify.